logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 **Granting access to the secret to the Databricks notebook role**

-In the AWS management console go to *IAM*, select *Roles* and then the role that is used when creating Databricks clusters.
+In the AWS Management Console, go to *IAM*, select *Roles* and then the role that is used when creating Databricks clusters.
 Select *Add inline policy*.
 Choose *Secrets Manager* as service, expand the *Read* access level and check *GetSecretValue*.
 Expand Resources and select *Add ARN*.
 Paste the ARN of the secret created in the previous step.
 Click on *Review*, give the policy a name und click on *Create policy*.